-- 105.7 Placement of permit.
-The building permit or copy shall be kept on the site of the work until the completion of the project. - 105.8 Notice of commencement.
-As per Section 713.135, Florida Statutes, when any person applies for a building permit, the authority issuing such permit shall print on the face of each permit card in no less than 18-point, capitalized, boldfaced type: "WARNING TO OWNER: YOUR FAILURE TO RECORD A NOTICE OF COMMENCEMENT MAY RESULT IN YOUR PAYING TWICE FOR IMPROVEMENTS TO YOUR PROPERTY.
-IF YOU INTEND TO OBTAIN FINANCING, CONSULT WITH YOUR LENDER OR AN ATTORNEY BEFORE RECORDING YOUR NOTICE OF COMMENCEMENT." - 105.9 Asbestos.
-The enforcing agency shall require each building permit for the demolition or renovation of an existing structure to contain an asbestos notification statement which indicates the owner's or operator's responsibility to comply with the provisions of Section 469.003, Florida Statutes, and to notify the Department of Environmental Protection of his or her intentions to remove asbestos, when applicable, in accordance with state and federal law.
-Refer to Section 105.3.6 "Asbestos Removal" for additional requirements.
+- 105.7 Placing of permit.
+The building permit or copy shall be kept on the site of the work and protected from the weather until the completion of the project.
+Permits shall be posted in a conspicuous place and shall be seen from the address side of the street.
+The building permit and supporting documents shall be on site for all inspections. - 105.8 Notice of commencement.
+As per Section 713.135, Florida Statutes, when any person applies for a building permit, the authority issuing such permit shall print on the face of each permit card in no less than 14-point, capitalized, boldfaced type: "WARNING TO OWNER: YOUR FAILURE TO RECORD A NOTICE OF COMMENCEMENT MAY RESULT IN YOUR PAYING TWICE FOR IMPROVEMENTS TO YOUR PROPERTY, IF YOU INTEND TO OBTAIN FINANCING, CONSULT WITH

+YOUR LENDER OR AN ATTORNEY BEFORE RECORDING YOUR NOTICE OF COMMENCEMENT."

+- 105.9 Asbestos.
+The enforcing agency shall require each building permit for the demolition or renovation of an existing structure to contain an asbestos notification statement which indicates the owner's or operator's responsibility to comply with the provisions of Section 469.003, Florida Statutes, and to notify the Department of Environmental Protection of his or her intentions to remove asbestos, when applicable, in accordance with state and federal law. - 105.10 Certificate of protective treatment for prevention of termites.
+A weather-resistant job-site posting board shall be provided to receive duplicate treatment certificates as each required protective treatment is completed, providing a copy for the person the permit is issued to and another copy for the building permit files.
+The treatment certificate shall provide the product used, identity of the applicator, time and date of the treatment, site location, area treated, chemical used, percent concentration and number of gallons used, to establish a verifiable record of protective treatment.
+If the soil chemical barrier method for termite prevention is used, final exterior treatment shall be completed prior to final building approval. - 105.11 Notice of termite protection.
+A permanent sign which identifies the termite treatment provider and need for reinspection and treatment contract renewal shall be provided.
+The sign shall be posted near the water heater or electric panel.